 EE had a clear question to put to the test: could online video drive hard performance messaging?
 Econometric analysis is only ever as good as the data you put in.
 To ensure you’re getting the answers you need, ensure your questions and key performance indicators (KPIs) are defined from the offset.

 2. Be prepared to rethink your channel strategy

-The purchase journey is changing, with the role different channels play in driving purchase decisions shifting too.
+The purchase journey is changing, with the role multiple channels play in driving purchase decisions shifting too.
 Search can be the first destination when researching products, not just the last.
-And digital video can deliver effective performance messaging.
-Be ready to rethink your channel mix to reflect changes in consumer behaviour based on econometric insights.
+And online video can deliver effective performance messaging.
+Be ready to consider an omnichannel strategy to reflect changes in consumer behaviour based on econometric insights.

-3. Take a more holistic approach to measurement
+3. Take a more holistic marketing approach to measurement

 Consumers increasingly switch between platforms and devices, and brands need an omnichannel measurement strategy to match.
 Using econometric analysis, marketers can get a holistic view of ROI across all digital activity as well as granular insights by channel.
 Apply these learnings to optimise your media planning and investment accordingly.

 With econometrics, advertisers can test and build up a more detailed picture of the impact of different creative and messaging: what’s driving sales or building brand, what’s cutting through, and what isn’t.
 For those wanting to drive business results and conversions, consider YouTube ads and tools such as YouTube for Action to reach audiences who have searched for specific terms related to your business with prominent calls to action.

 5. When it comes to data, look back to go forward